Tottenham name Postecoglou as new manager

 Tottenham Hotspur have appointed Ange Postecoglou as their new manager on a four-year contract.

-Postecoglou, 57, leaves Celtic after winning successive Scottish Premiership titles in his two seasons in charge.
+The 57-year-old leaves Celtic after winning successive Scottish Premiership titles in his two seasons in charge.

-He is Spurs' fourth permanent manager since Mauricio Pochettino led them to the Champions League final in 2018-19 and follows Jose Mourinho, Nuno Espirito Santo and Antonio Conte.
+He is Spurs' fourth permanent manager since Mauricio Pochettino led them to the Champions League final in 2018-19, following Jose Mourinho, Nuno Espirito Santo and Antonio Conte.

 "We are excited to have Ange join us," said Tottenham chairman Daniel Levy.